RHS School Gardening Champion of the Year 2017

 Nominees must be an adult (over 18) working or volunteering at a school registered to the RHS Campaign for School Gardening.
 Not registered?
 Sign up free now.

 An adult (over 18) can nominate their colleague by completing and returning an entry form.
+You need only nominate your adult once.
+If we receive multiple nominations we will only consider the first we receive.

 To enter, click the 'nominate now' button below to download an entry form and tell us why you think your champion should win.
 We're looking for passionate and dedicated individuals and those who have made a real difference to their school and community through gardening.
 The deadline for entries is 5pm Friday 28 April 2017.